AsertCreator/NetBlox/README.md

 `GameManager`. entire rendering is managed by `RenderManager`, which referenced the same way. nothing else to describe.

+that UniversalDuoHost project you see is not meant to be played by the player, its for development only. it hosts both server and client.

 ## System requirements
 anything that can run raylib and .net. it consumes a bunch of memory becuse of everything, around ~196 MB, so make sure you have enough.